arahangua/uzh-uniswap/README.md

      npm install # or yarn install
      npm run build # or yarn build
      ```
-     For V3, the commands might be slightly different, so always check the official documentation.
+     For V3, the commands might be slightly different, so always check the official documentation. **After compiling, ABIs for Uniswap contracts will be available in their respective `artifacts` directories, similar to your ERC20 token contract.**
    - **Deploy Contracts:**
      - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **Deployment scripts for Uniswap V2 and V3 Factory and Router contracts are typically found within their respective periphery repositories (e.g., `v2-periphery` or `v3-periphery`) in the `deploy` directory or in the documentation.
-You will likely need to adapt these scripts to work within your Hardhat environment, configuring network and deployer settings in your Hardhat config file (`hardhat.config.js`) and `.env` file.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template for adapting Uniswap deployment scripts.
+You will likely need to adapt these scripts to work within your Hardhat environment, configuring network and deployer settings in your Hardhat config file (`hardhat.config.js`) and `.env` file.
+To deploy, use Hardhat's `run` command, for example:**
+       ```bash
+       npx hardhat run <path_to_uniswap_deploy_script> --network yourNetworkName # or yarn hardhat run <path_to_uniswap_deploy_script> --network yourNetworkName
+       ```
+       **Replace `<path_to_uniswap_deploy_script>` with the actual path to the deployment script for the Uniswap Factory or Router contract.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template for adapting Uniswap deployment scripts.
      - **WETH (Wrapped ETH):**  For Uniswap V2, you will also need to deploy a WETH contract if you don't have one already on your network.
 Uniswap V2 periphery repository usually includes a WETH deployment script.
 For V3, WETH is also typically required.
    - **Note Contract Addresses:** After deploying the Factory, Router, and WETH (if applicable) contracts, note down their contract addresses.
 You will need these addresses in later steps and in your scripts.